Aubusson carpets and tapestries, six centuries of history

 Inscription on the UNESCO list of Intangible Cultural Heritage of Humanity

 The twentieth century saw the arrival of great artists such as Le Corbusier and Calder, but very quickly new media distracted artists away from tapestry, and subsequently most of the Aubusson workshops disappeared.
 It was at this time that Manufacture Robert Four decided to become involved in order to ensure the preservation of this secular savoir-faire, and began publishing and re-publishing the most popular works of art.
 Consequently, each artistic gesture associated with this savoir-faire lives on.
-In 2009, UNESCO added the ‘Tapisserie d’Aubusson’ to its representative list of Intangible Cultural Heritage of Humanity, and it continues to rely on Manufacture Robert Four’s unique expertise to compile an inventory.
+In 2009, UNESCO recognized Aubusson tapestry as part of its Representative List of the Intangible Cultural Heritage of Humanity, drawing on the expertise preserved by Robert Four to compile its inventory.
 Ever since then, UNESCO has endeavored to highlight the existence of a community of craftsmen who maintain this savoir-faire as well as the artistic interpretations created by weavers, based on an artist’s model, and also all the other professions involved, including spinners, dyers and cartoonists who help allow this sector of excellence to continue.